extemporelang/vscode-extempore/README.md

 If you're planning on doing a lot of Extempore coding, it's not a bad idea to set that in your user settings.
-Open your user settings with `Preferences: Open User Settings` and add a config entry which looks like this:
+Open your user settings with `Preferences: Open User Settings` and add a config entry which looks something like this:

 ```json
   "extempore.sharedir": "/Users/ben/extempore"